List of Tracey Takes On... characters: Fern Rosenthal

 Age 56.
 Fern is a Jewish homemaker, originally from Long Island.
 After thirty-seven years of marriage, Fern convinced her husband Harry to retire to Boca Raton, Florida after he suffered a heart attack.
 Harry was the owner of a chain of seventeen discount pharmacies.
-They have one daughter, Sheila and a grandson, Ryan.
+They have one daughter, Sheila, and a grandson, Ryan.
 Fern's closest friend (and sometimes rival) is condo board president Jobie Wolff (Julie Kavner).
-Harry was thought to have been eaten by an alligator on a golf course ("Loss"), but Fern soon discovered that he had been having an affair with their maid and the two had run off together and were living in Belize.
-Fern tracked Harry down and an altercation broke out resulting in Harry being eaten alive by a shark ("Agents").

 Sheneesha Turner

 Age 34.
 Sheneesha is an African American airport security guard.
-She works the metal detector, along with her friends and co-workers, Hellura (Adele Givens) and Ida (Patricia Belcher).
-Sheneesha has given birth to seven children despite years of standing next to the airport's X-ray machine.
-She has severe blood pressure issues that require medication.
-She is enthusiastic about searching passengers and their luggage for forbidden items.
+She works the metal detector along with her friends and co-workers Hellura (Adele Givens) and Ida (Patricia Belcher).
+She is enthusiastic about performing body searches and checking luggage for contraband.

 Chris Warner

 Age 32.
-Chris, a lesbian, originally from Barstow, Texas, is the girlfriend of professional golfer Midge Dexter (Julie Kavner) and niece to Birdie Godsen and Birdie's twin brother, Sandy, a Christian fundamentalist preacher who runs a homosexual deprogramming center, Straight Ways.
+Chris, a lesbian, originally from Barstow, Texas, is the girlfriend of professional golfer, Midge Dexter (Julie Kavner).
+She's also the niece of Birdie Godsen, and Birdie's twin brother, Sandy, a Christian fundamentalist preacher who runs a "homosexual deprogramming center", Straight Ways.
 Chris put her career as a step aerobics instructor on hold to travel the country with Midge.
-The pair made headlines when they jointly came out by publicly embracing after Midge's first win ("Romance").
+The pair made headlines when they came out publicly by embracing and kissing after Midge's first win.